nowo-tech/TwigInspectorBundle/CONFIGURATION.md

 **For this bundle**:
 - A Flex Recipe is available in `.symfony/recipe/` (when published to Packagist)
-- **If installing from Packagist**: The file is created automatically - no command needed
+- **If installing from Packagist**: Both configuration and routes files are created automatically - no command needed
 - **If installing from Git/private repo**: Use `php bin/console nowo:twig-inspector:install` (Flex Recipes don't work for private bundles)
+- The install command creates both `config/packages/nowo_twig_inspector.yaml` and updates `config/routes.yaml`

 ### 2. Configuration File Loading